Skip to content

 Product tip with both actives

-Practical and compatible: a combo serum with soothing Centella and stable vitamin C. Beauty of Joseon - Light On Serum Centella + Vita C combines 68 percent Centella extract with 3-O-ethyl ascorbic acid.
-Apply after toner and before cream.
-At NoticeMe you get fast dispatch on orders placed before 16:00, free samples with every order, and free shipping from €40 to Germany.
+Practical and compatible: a combination serum with soothing Centella and stable Vitamin C. Beauty of Joseon - Light On Serum Centella + Vita C combines 68 percent Centella extract with 3-O-ethyl ascorbic acid.
+Apply it after toner and before cream.
+At NoticeMe you get fast shipping for orders placed before 16:00, free samples with every order, and free shipping from 40 euros within Germany.

 FAQ

-What to use first, Centella or vitamin C?
+Which comes first, Centella or Vitamin C?

-Can you use Centella ampoules together with vitamin C?
+Can you use Centella ampoules together with Vitamin C?

 How do you use Centella?